felix-zaslavskiy/meta_llm_leaderboard/README.md

 The focus is primarily on Open LLMs.

 Todo:
-- On all the charts implement truncating model labels.
-- Generate model folder make sure minutes is locked across generations.
 - Add to automated change tracker for AgentBench
 - Track the code benchmark bookmarked in X
-- Create space to show all the diagrams.

 Ideas:
 - Create across everything chart.
 Show model that has been evaluated on all leaderboards.